tarantool/tarantool/doc/sphinx/book/box/box_index.rst

                 be used to get the next value on each invocation
         :rtype:  function, tuple

-        :except: Selected iteration type is not supported in the subject index type, or supplied parameters do not match iteration type.
+        Possible errors: Selected iteration type is not supported in the subject index type, or supplied parameters do not match iteration type.

         Complexity Factors: Index size, Index type, Number of tuples accessed.